Falun Gong: Texts

 Li Hongzhi authored the first book of Falun Gong teachings in April 1993; titled China Falun Gong, or simply Falun Gong, it is an introductory text that discusses qigong, Falun Gong's relationship to Buddhism, the principles of cultivation practice, and the improvement of moral character (xinxing).
 The book also provides illustrations and explanations of the exercises and meditation.

 The main body of teachings is articulated in the book Zhuan Falun, published in Chinese in January 1995.
 The book is divided into nine "lectures", and was based on edited transcriptions of the talks Li gave throughout China in the preceding three years.
 Falun Gong texts have since been translated into an additional 40 languages.
-In addition to these central texts, Li has published several books, lectures, articles and books of poetry, which are made available on Falun Gong websites.

 The Falun Gong teachings use numerous untranslated Chinese religious and philosophical terms, and make frequent allusion to characters and incidents in Chinese folk literature and concepts drawn from Chinese popular religion.
 This, coupled with the literal translation style of the texts, which imitate the colloquial style of Li's speeches, can make Falun Gong scriptures difficult to approach for Westerners.